 The Code requires processors to publish standard form MSAs on their website before 2 pm on 1 June (Australian Capital Territory time).

-After that publication deadline, the processor must not remove or vary the standard form MSAs from its website before the end of financial year to which those standard form MSAs apply.
+After that publication deadline, the processor must not remove or vary the standard form MSAs from its website before the end of the following financial year.

 For example, if a processor publishes a standard form MSA on its website at 9 am on 1 June 2020, the processor must not remove that standard form MSA before 1 July 2021.